Samsung/tizen-docs/docs/application/design/wearable/interaction/feedback.md

 -   **Pitch and Volume**

     Design your sounds considering the range of volume levels.
 Did you make sure that your sound is not too low or high to avoid straying from the peak range?
-Is the volume of your sound appropriate at the Gear’s default volume level?
+Is the volume of your sound appropriate at the Gear's default volume level?
 Does your sound play at all volume levels from 1 to 15?

     Refer to the table below for the default volume of each stream type.